noah-shin/gamenotes/src/site/notes/TTRPG/Current/Orthel Oblivion/Sessions/7 - Kiss and make out.md

 O: I know that this is reciprocated, but I'd appreciate ... clarity for my next steps.
 E, quietly: If you were to ever overstep, let me be very clear - Odessa can feel the point of a dagger on the inside of her thigh.
+[jess vc: is that / is that a dagger in your pocket]
 E: I have ways of indicating if I wasn't interested.
 And Elerra pulls Odessa in for a kiss.